Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Electron-MHD limit -- unstable whistler modes

-In order to extricate the effect of whistler waves alone, and determine whether they couple to the flow shear to generate instability, we consider a limiting case of the Hall-MHD model.
-If the ion skin depth, $d_i$, is large compared to some characteristic length scale, say $\ell$, then electron motion decouples from the ion motion, and we can neglect the terms containing $\mb{v}$ ( or $\bs{\xi}$ ) in the induction equation.
+In order to isolate the effect of whistler waves alone, and determine whether they couple to the flow shear to generate instability, we consider a limiting case of the Hall-MHD model.
+If the ion skin depth, $d_i$, is large compared to the wave-length corresponding to the dynamics of interest, say $\lambda$, then electron motion decouples from the ion motion, and we can neglect the terms containing $\mb{v}$ ( or $\bs{\xi}$ ) in the induction equation.
 This approximation yields the electron-MHD (EMHD) or EMH model~\citep{Gordeev1994}.
-This approximation can be considered valid in the range of plasma densities such that $d_i \gg \ell \gg d_e$, or $m_ic^2/Ze^2 \gg n\ell^2\gg m_ec^2/Ze^2 $.
-The system is quasi-neutral, but the bulk ion motion is unimportant.
-We maintain the contribution from the inductive ${r\Omega}\phat\times\mb{b}$ in the Ohm's law, since it is the source of free energy driving instability.
+This model can be considered valid in the range of plasma densities such that $d_i \gg \lambda \gg d_e$, or $m_ic^2/Ze^2 \gg n\lambda^2\gg m_ec^2/Ze^2 $.
+In terms of the parameters in equations \eqref{eq: hmhd-1}-\eqref{eq: hmhd-4}, it is appropriate to equate $\lambda$ with either the azimuthal or axial wavelength of the perturbations.
+Thus, the EMHD model should accurately describe perturbations with $d_im/r,~kd_i \gg 1$.
+In this limit, the system remains quasi-neutral, but the bulk ion motion is unimportant for the dynamics.
+Applying these assumptions to our problem of interest, we maintain the contribution from the inductive ${r\Omega}\phat\times\mb{b}$ in the Ohm's law, since it is the source of free energy driving instability.
 Neglecting $\mb{v}\times\mb{B}$ while maintaining ${r\Omega}\phat\times\mb{b}$ is consistent for modes where $|\omega|d_i \gg V_A $.
-It is shown in sec. \ref{sec: global_ev} that for unstable for modes in this system, $|\omega| \sim |\Omega|$, so this approximation is valid at modest $d_i$ for weak magnetic fields, i.e. $V_A/r\Omega \ll 1$.
-Addtionally, by neglecting the perturbed bulk plasma motion (i.e. the motion of the ion fluid,) the model describes only the coupling between the sheared, rotating flow and whistler waves.
-The EMHD model has the additional advantage of being simpler to analyze than the full HMHD system.
-In this limit, the radial and axial components of the induction equation become
+It is shown in Section \ref{sec: global_ev} that for unstable for modes in this system, $|\omega| \sim |\Omega|$, so this approximation is valid at modest $d_i$ for weak magnetic fields, i.e. $V_A/r\Omega \ll 1$.
+Additionally, by neglecting the perturbed bulk plasma motion (i.e. the motion of the ion fluid,) the model describes only the coupling between the sheared, rotating flow and whistler waves.
+Applying these assumptions, equation \eqref{eq: basic-amp} becomes

+Equation \eqref{eq: emhd-amp}, together with $\nabla\cdot\bs{B}=0$, defines the EMHD approximation we will consider here.
+In terms of the variables $\psi,\varphi,b_z$ used in Section \ref{sec: hmhd}, the radial and axial components of the equation \eqref{eq: emhd-amp} become

 The divergence constraint furnishes the third equation in lieu of the azimuthal component of the induction equation:

 The momentum evolution equation, \eqref{eq: basic-mom} does not appear here, since we neglect the effect of ion motion on the induction equation.
 From equations \eqref{eq: emhd-r}--\eqref{eq: emhd-div}, one can derive a second-order ODE for the variable $\psi \equiv irb_r$ given by